rnaharro/AppleWatchFaces/readme.md

 7. Tapping Save in the upper right will lock in these settings in the main list and regenerate the thumbnail.
 8. To abort all current changes tap back without tapping save.

+### Sharing / Importing

+Best is email, but there is a share sheet implementation to export out the faces, custom gallery/phone backgrounds and the JSON settings as an .awf file.
+If you open one of these files on your phone with the OS handler, you should see and option for "copy to AppleWatchFaces" which will import it into the app.

 ### Back-Up / Restore My Settings

 If you need to re-install, or just want to manually edit the settings file.
 Use iTunes file sharing to save or overwrite the userClockSettingsV[XX].json file.